Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 `do_three_times :: (proc: (*Vector3), arr: *Vector3)`
 It is a higher-order function that takes as 1st argument another procedure with signature `proc: (*Vector3)`.
 The `square_and_print` proc conforms to this signature.
 What `do_three_times` does is to call `square_and_print` 3 times on the Vector3.
 Because this is passed as a pointer, its values are changed.

-## 22.5 A polymorphic recursive lambda as argument of another proc
+## 22.5 A recursive lambda as argument of a polymorphic proc
 See *22.10_poly_lambda.jai*:
 ```c++
 #import "Basic";